Paul Chesser, BA 94, GrDip 97, is a Concordia University graduate who has served as vice-president of Advancement since December 2018.

 He was previously Carleton University’s chief development officer, where he launched the university’s largest comprehensive campaign with a $300-million goal.
 He also served as director of annual giving at Queen’s University.

-Chesser has volunteered on numerous association boards and has presented at conferences for the Council for Advancement and Support of Education (CASE), the Canadian Council for the Advancement of Education (CCAE) and the Association of Fundraising Professionals (AFP).
+Chesser currently serves on the Council for Advancement and Support of Education (CASE)’s commission on philanthropy, has volunteered on numerous association boards and has presented at conferences for CASE, the Canadian Council for the Advancement of Education (CCAE) and the Association of Fundraising Professionals (AFP).

 Chesser earned his bachelor’s degree in economics at Concordia in 1994 and a graduate diploma in sports administration from the university’s John Molson School of Business in 1997.